 Ch’ng Li-Ling is one of the founding members of RHTLaw Taylor Wessing.
-She is the Co-Head of our Capital Markets Practice and the Deputy Head (FinTech) of the firm’s Financial Services Practice.
+She is the Acting Head of our Financial Services (Regulatory) Practice.

 Li-Ling is a corporate practitioner whose areas of practice include corporate and securities laws, capital markets, mergers and acquisitions, securities and financial services regulatory compliance, and corporate governance.

 She spent her early years of practice in corporate and commercial litigation.
 As a corporate practitioner, she has advised investors and business owners in private equity transactions and advised companies on raising equity and debt capital from public markets.
 She advises listed companies on post-listing compliance and corporate actions including takeovers, acquisitions and further capital-raising.
 In recent times, she has also advised Israeli companies seeking to expand their businesses and to raise funds in Singapore and the Southeast Asia region.

 As Acting Head of Financial Services (Regulatory) Practice, she advises financial institutions, FinTech firms and investors on acquisitions and capital-raising, on MAS licensing and regulatory requirements for capital markets services providers, operators of organised markets and payment services providers on digital token issuances and the establishment of digital assets exchanges and e-payments platforms.